The Great Solar Eclipse

 Niagara Falls, USA, still has some accommodations available.
 The Niagara Falls USA website also has a list of other interesting events.

-You can tune into the Official Broadcast to watch the eclipse from the comfort of your home or hotel room.
+There was an Official Broadcast to watch the eclipse from the comfort of your home or hotel room.

 Remember to wear appropriate eye protection, such as the Solar Eclipse Glasses for Direct Sun Viewing-ISO 12312-2:2015(E) & CE Certified, if you plan to view the eclipse with your naked eyes.